farrelleoin93/unum-challenge/README.md

 ### Colours
 - I decided to use the same blue (#015294) that Unum use on their website for the background of the navbar and white (#fff) for the font.
-- I used the same blue as the navbar for the plus minus buttons.
+- I used the same blue as the navbar for the calculate button.
 - The text inside the table is black.
-The main background of the website is white which is the same as Unum's website.
+- The main background of the website is white which is the same as Unum's website.

 ### Icons
-- I used font awesome for the fonts on this site.
+- I used font awesome for the icons used on this site.

 ## <a name="wireframes">Wireframes</a>